How to use Mistral premium chat models

 Quota is managed per deployment.
 Each deployment has a rate limit of 200,000 tokens per minute and 1,000 API requests per minute.
 However, we currently limit one deployment per model per project.
 Contact Microsoft Azure Support if the current rate limits aren't sufficient for your scenarios.

-Mistral models deployed as a serverless API are offered by MistralAI through the Azure Marketplace and integrated with Azure AI Studio for use.
+Mistral models deployed as a serverless API are offered by MistralAI through the Azure Marketplace and integrated with Azure AI Foundry for use.
 You can find the Azure Marketplace pricing when deploying the model.

 Each time a project subscribes to a given offer from the Azure Marketplace, a new resource is created to track the costs associated with its consumption.
 The same resource is used to track costs associated with inference; however, multiple meters are available to track each scenario independently.